Jim Connolly (illustrator): Future work

 Alongside future art prints Connolly is also collaborating with graphic novelist Anjan Sarkar on a comic project titled 'Moronoid'.
 Previously the two have collaborated on single covers for the Ape Drape Escape.

 Music and writing

 Connolly is an original member of the alternative band the Ape Drape Escape and played drums on their debut E.P.
 'The Fracture Clinic', which received four 'K's from Kerrang magazine (from reviewer Camilla Pia) on 25 October 2003.
 He left the band but continues to make music with the comedy punk band the Friends of Batman, in which he is a co-singer/songwriter.
 They have been labelled 'ramshackle' by Sandman Magazine for their unrehearsed and drunken performances.

-Jim is also an occasional magazine article writer and comic book enthusiast.
+He is also an occasional magazine article writer and comic book enthusiast.
 He managed to combine the two by interviewing influential comic artist (and fellow Sheffielder) Paul Grist in July 2008.